masete/masete/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on openmrs and eddiehub community projects
+- 🔭 I’m currently working on these two open source projects (openmrs and eddiehub community projects)
 - 🌱 I’m currently learning all things (MERN), React, Node, mongodb, Express
 - 👯 I’m looking to collaborate on open source react projects
 - 🤔 I’m looking for help with writing technical blogs